 Cataracts are a common issue people face, particularly as they get older.
 An estimated 25 million Americans currently live with cataracts.
 Thankfully, cataract surgery is a safe, effective, and routine procedure that can restore vision quality.
 What many people do not realize is that cataract surgery developed over many centuries.
 It’s not something that Chicago, IL eye care specialist Dr. Daniel J. Tepper discusses each time patients come to the practice, but the history of cataract surgery is fascinating nonetheless.

 The team at Wicker Park Eye Center would like to take a moment to consider the development of cataract surgery over time.
-This will offer some fascinating perspective on the evolution of vision correction.
+This will offer some fascinating perspectives on the evolution of vision correction.

 Ancient Greek Cataract Surgery

 Believe it or not, cataract surgery goes all the way back to the Ancient Greeks.

 During the 2nd century AD, a physician named Galen of Pergamon used a needle-shaped device to extract the clouded lens of a patient’s eye.
 In the same century, the Greek physician Antyllus is credited with creating a bronze instrument that could remove the clouded lens of the eye using oral suction.

 During the 3rd century AD, a procedure known as “couching” was performed in India to remove cataracts.
 This dangerous procedure involved dislodging the clouded lens by using a sharp object.
 It's estimated that 70 percent of couching procedures resulted in blindness.
 While risky, it was effective at the time.
 The Indian physician Sushruta spread this surgical procedure to other countries.
 Cataract surgery would find its way to China, with improvements made to the procedure during the Sui Dynasty (581-618) and Tang Dynasty (618–907).

 In addition to preserving many classic texts from the Ancient Greek and Roman civilizations, the Islamic world was key in developing cataract surgery.